Building an SQL Query

 • Select the DB objects and drag them to the Main window.

 • Select the DB objects and click on Add Selected (at the bottom of the DB Tree pane).
-The selected DB objects are added onto the Main window, when the related SQL statement is displayed in the Query window.
+The selected DB objects are then added onto the Main window, and the related SQL statement displays in the Query Display pane.

 2. Removing a DB Object from the Main Window

-To remove a DB object from the Main window, you can either click the DB object and press Delete on your keyboard or right-click the DB object > Remove.
+To remove a DB object from the Main window, you can either click the DB object and press Delete on your keyboard, right-click the DB object > Remove, or click the x located at the top-right corner of the DB object.

-Note: Such removal automatically updates the SQL query in the Query Builder window.
+Note: Such removal automatically updates the SQL statement in the Query Display pane.

 3. Selecting Columns in a DB Object

-• Check specific column checkboxes in the DB object to include them in the SELECT statement.
+• Check the checkboxes of specific columns in the DB object to include them only in the SELECT statement.

 • Check the checkbox next to the asterisk in the DB object to generate the following SQL syntax: